-It is proposed that the current erosion risks at River Road, as well as the cemetery and landfill area immediately downstream, should be reduced by widening/realigning the main channel away from the current right bank by approximately 30m, combined with rock groynes and planted buffers.
+The current erosion risks at River Road, as well as the cemetery and landfill area immediately downstream, will be reduced by widening/realigning the main channel away from the current right bank by approximately 30m, combined with rock groynes and planted buffers.
 To provide a channel widening solution that fits with the existing structures in this reach requires a total length of widening of approximately 600m.
 Easements may be required to allow construction of the groynes on the River Road properties.